Christchurch Park: Sport and leisure within the park

 Sporting facilities within the park include tennis courts, a croquet lawn and a bowling green.
 Christchurch Park has also long been the centre of many of Ipswich's leisure and entertainment events.
 The Ipswich Carnival, a giant fireworks display, The Ipswich Flower Show and The Ipswich Music Festival are all held here, along with concerts from bands such as McFly, Busted, Diversity (Britain's Got Talent), Jedward, Jools Holland and Status Quo.
 Every summer, a "Proms in the Park" event is also held together with a screening of a popular film in the park's 'bowl', Snow Hill, prompting al fresco patriotism.
 An annual parade of historic vehicles also assembles along the spinal path of the park, and marks the start of the Ipswich to Felixstowe Run.

 Memorials in the park

 Mayor's Walk

-"Mayors' Walk" is a pathway in Christchurch Park, which has provided a permanent record of Ipswich mayor's over the years.
+"Mayors' Walk" is a pathway in Christchurch Park, which has provided a permanent record of Ipswich mayors over the years.